-In connection with this offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock.
-Specifically, the underwriters may over-allot in connection with this offering by selling more shares and warrants than are set forth on the cover page of this prospectus.
+In connection with this offering, the underwriter may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock.
+Specifically, the underwriter may over-allot in connection with this offering by selling more shares and warrants than are set forth on the cover page of this prospectus.
 This creates a short position in our common stock for its own account.
-The short position may be either a covered short position or a naked short position.
-In a covered short position, the number of shares common stock or warrants over-allotted by the underwriters is not greater than the number of shares of common stock or warrants that they may purchase in the over-allotment option.
-In a naked short position, the number of shares of common stock or warrants involved is greater than the number of shares common stock or warrants in the over-allotment option.
-To close out a short position, the underwriters may elect to exercise all or part of the over-allotment option.
-The underwriters may also elect to stabilize the price of our common stock or reduce any short position by bidding for, and purchasing, common stock in the open market.
+To close out a short position, the underwriter may elect to bid for, and purchase, common stock in the open market.

-The underwriters may also impose a penalty bid.
+The underwriter may also impose a penalty bid.
 This occurs when a particular underwriter or dealer repays selling concessions allowed to it for distributing a security in this offering because the underwriter repurchases that security in stabilizing or short covering transactions.

-Finally, the underwriters may bid for, and purchase, shares of our common stock in market making transactions, including "passive" market making transactions as described below.
+Finally, the underwriter may bid for, and purchase, shares of our common stock in market making transactions, including "passive" market making transactions as described below.

 These activities may stabilize or maintain the market price of our common stock at a price that is higher than the price that might otherwise exist in the absence of these activities.
-The underwriters are not required to engage in these activities, and may discontinue any of these activities at any time without notice.
+The underwriter is not required to engage in these activities, and may discontinue any of these activities at any time without notice.
 These transactions may be effected on The NASDAQ Capital Market, in the over-the-counter market or otherwise.

-In connection with this offering, the underwriters and selling group members, if any, or their affiliates may engage in passive market making transactions in our common stock immediately prior to the commencement of sales in this offering, in accordance with Rule 103 of Regulation M under the Exchange Act.
+In connection with this offering, the underwriter and selling group members, if any, or their affiliates may engage in passive market making transactions in our common stock immediately prior to the commencement of sales in this offering, in accordance with Rule 103 of Regulation M under the Exchange Act.
 Rule 103 generally provides that:

-- a passive market maker may not effect transactions or display bids for our common stock in excess of the highest independent bid price by persons who are not passive market makers; - net purchases by a passive market maker on each day are generally limited to 30% of the passive market maker's average daily trading volume in our common stock during a specified two-month prior period or 200 shares, which ever is greater, and must be discontinued when that limit is reached; and - · passive market making bids must be identified as such.
+- a passive market maker may not effect transactions or display bids for our common stock in excess of the highest independent bid price by persons who are not passive market makers; - net purchases by a passive market maker on each day are generally limited to 30% of the passive market maker's average daily trading volume in our common stock during a specified two-month prior period or 200 shares, which ever is greater, and must be discontinued when that limit is reached; and - passive market making bids must be identified as such.